-Consumers want to know their shopping from a legitimate business.
+Consumers want to know about their shopping from a legitimate business.
 Once they have a choice of professional outfits to choose from, they’ll often go with whoever knows more about the products, even more than they’ll make their decision based on price.
-Becoming a thought leader is about more than just getting invited to a conference once a year, it’s about establishing a brand that people respect and make a point to come back to.
+Becoming a thought leader is about more than just getting invited to a conference once a year; it’s about establishing a brand that people respect and make a point to come back to.

 Make your eCommerce store blog the center for discussion about the industry.
 Use it as a space to discuss your opinions and ideas on new products and release a slew of highly useable content, such as how-to guides and product rankings.
 Weigh in on industry discussions on other platforms, such as social media, to build your reputation and link back to your blog.